ordercloud-api/ordercloud-dotnet-catalyst/library/OrderCloud.Catalyst/Errors/README.md

 }
 ```

-This is the same format as errors from the Ordercloud platform, which is helpful because your Frontend can share error handling code.
+This is the same format as errors from the OrderCloud platform, which is helpful because your Frontend can share error handling code.

 Catalyst provides a number of out of the box exceptions in the file Exceptions.cs that may be helpful such as UnAuthorizedException, NotFoundException, and InvalidPropertyException.